Proskomma/diegesis-server-admin-client/README.md

 - `port`: default is 2468.

 ### Directory usage
--`dataPath`: the directory within which Scripture data will be stored.
+- `dataPath`: the directory within which Scripture data will be stored.
 Default is 'data' within the repo.
 - `staticPath`: The directory from which static content will be stored.
 There is no default.

 ### Security